desihub/gpu_specter/README.md

 srun nsys profile -o desi_nsys_02252020 -t cuda,nvtx --force-overwrite true python -u gpu_wrapper_specter.py -o test.fits --nspec 50 --nwavestep 50
 ```

-# Next steps (2/25/2020)

-* Add unit tests
-* Add NVTX markers to every CuPy call in `ex2d_patch`
-* Learn about CuPy streams
-* Learn about CuPy kernel fusion

 # Plans for Hackathon (3/3/2020 - 3/6/2020)

+##Goals for the hackathon:

+* Pre-hackathon-- get correctness testing in place
 * Optimize overall structure of code to fully occupy GPU.
 Use CUDA/CuPy streams instead of computing bundles serially.
-* Understand what causes function overhead in nsys.
-Understand mystery cuda free calls.
-(May be related to next item.)
 * Get rid of unnecessary HtD and DtH transfer.
+Understand mystery overhead shown in nsys.
 May need kernel fusion to prevent CuPy from moving data back to the host.
 May need to do all memory management manually.
 * Overlap data transfer (like at the end of `ex2d_patch`) and compute.
-Use pinned memory.
+Try pinned memory.
 * GPU-ize code in ex2d (still largely on CPU).
+* Open to other goals too, so please suggest something!

+##In the meantime, what can you do?

+* Please make sure you can log in to cori/corigpu and are able to run our code!
+* Take a look at our hackathon code
+* Take a look at Mark's CPU profiling in our dropbox folder
+* Please make sure you are familiar with CuPy and Numba CUDA basics
+* Try to use nvprof, nsight systems, and nsight compute GPU profiling tools
+* Keep an eye on our hackathon README (this page!)-- we'll continue to update it with our progress throughout the week